Calstanfield/idleLab/README.md

 Controls & Navigation:

 controlsAndNavigation: [
     "1.
-Use WASD keys to move your avatar smoothly around the office, just like in Roblox.", "2.
-Click and drag your mouse to rotate and adjust your camera view.", "3.
+Use WASD keys or click your mouse in any direction to move your avatar smoothly around the office", "2.
+Click and drag your mouse to rotate and adjust your camera view,just like Roblox", "3.
 Press E on any floor to instantly hop on a scooter for a fast joy ride across the map.", "4.
 Avatar Customization: Click on settings inside the navigation tool to customize your avatar’s appearance to your liking."
-  ],
+    "5.
+Press E on any floor to instantly hop on a scooter for a fast joy ride across the map.",

   floorTour: {
     floorB1: {
       name: "1.
 Floor B1 (Agentic Suite & Chloe Becker)",
       description: "Meet Chloe Becker, your task master and supervisor.
 Open the left control panel to access the built-in multiagent workspace tools.",
-      tip: "💡 Judge Note: We have provided example prompts inside Swiftwrite!
+      tip: "💡 Judges Note: I have provided example prompts inside Swiftwrite!
 Feel free to copy one of those sample prompts from Swiftwrite to test Chloe live when exploring the multiagent workspace."
     },
     floor1: {
       name: "2.
 Floor 1 (Entry Hub)",